Role

 Designing the North Star creation experience

-Exploring what the ideal future experience could look like.
+Exploring what the ideal future experience could look like with vibe coding.

 Translating information architecture into intuitive interfaces using the design system

-Grounded the design in how data flows and how users naturally interact.
+Grounded the design in how data flows and how users naturally interact with our design system.

 Step 1